paezha/University-AI-Panel/README.md

 barely liminal.
 For example, in the document “Overview of AI at McMaster” we read that GenAI’s somehow have an “ability to engage in nuanced conversation”.
-This phrasing could be simply a literary device, but even so is indicative of a tendency to ascribe human attributes to a statistical model.
-Doing this carelessly risks amplifying existing biases.
+This phrasing could be simply a literary device, but even so it is indicative of a tendency to ascribe human attributes to a statistical model.
+Doing this risks amplifying existing biases.
 But in other cases, the effort is more blatant.
 Wrapping a statistical model in a human-like skin may actually be more devious, as in the new, sexy ChatGPT interface:

 <video width="320" height="240" controls>
 <source src="video/open-ai-commercial.mp4" type="video/mp4">